Ultimate San Francisco Real Estate Investing Guide for 2026

 Median Gross Rent

-Median gross rent is an accurate signal of the stability of a community’s rental market.
-The city’s verifiable data should confirm a median gross rent that reliably grows.
+Median gross rent can tell you if a location has a stable lease market.
+The community's recorded data should demonstrate a median gross rent that reliably increases.

 Median Population Age